Can closed accounts be removed from your credit report?

 Credit reporting agencies are legally required to investigate your claim, usually within 30 days, and notify you of their response.

 According to the Consumer Financial Protection Bureau (CFPB), you should also contact the creditor who reported the information.
-For example, if your Experian credit report shows a late credit card payment, you should contact both Experian and the credit card company to make sure everyone’s records are correct going forward.
+For example, if your Experian credit report shows a late credit card payment, you should contact both Experian and the credit card company that reported the late payment to make sure all records are correct.

-Even if your dispute is granted, the closed account might not be removed entirely from your report.
-However, correcting the inaccurate information may switch the closed account from a negative to a positive in your credit report.
+Depending on the type of error, the closed account might not be removed entirely from your report if your dispute is approved.
+Correcting the inaccurate information may switch the closed account from a negative to a positive in your credit report.

 This process is not limited to closed accounts.
 You can dispute any incorrect information you find on your credit report.